niwo/pwmate/README.md

 Prompts for the current password and outputs the new password to the command line.

-Only used for testing puposes!
+Use with care - recommended only for testing purposes!

 ### Vault